samankwah/telekiosk/README.md

 # TeleKiosk - The Bank Hospital Website

-A modern React + JavaScript + Vite application for The Bank Hospital's interactive kiosk and web presence with comprehensive service management and email notification system.
+A modern React + JavaScript + Vite application for The Bank Hospital's interactive kiosk and web presence with comprehensive service management, advanced AI chatbot, voice recognition, and integrated email notification system.

 ## 🚀 Project Overview

-This is a comprehensive hospital website/kiosk application built with React, featuring a clean architecture, modern development practices, and integrated email services.
-The application serves as both a web interface and a kiosk system for hospital visitors, with full appointment booking and service directory capabilities.
+This is a comprehensive hospital website/kiosk application built with React, featuring a clean architecture, modern development practices, integrated email services, and a cutting-edge voice-enabled AI chatbot.
+The application serves as both a web interface and a kiosk system for hospital visitors, with full appointment booking, service directory capabilities, and intelligent virtual assistance.

 ## 🛠️ Tech Stack